The Sower

 R. Scott Rodin

-R. Scott Rodin is the Managing Principal of OneAccord NFP.
-He leads a national team of proven professionals who combine their skills and experience to help transform nonprofit organizations through professional partnership.
-Their two-fold commitment is to speak absolute truth with absolute compassion, and their mission is to help nonprofit organizations, ministries, and churches increase revenue, improve effectiveness and make successful transitions in leadership to fulfill their mission and realize their vision.
-Dr. Rodin holds a Ph.D. in Theology from the University of Aberdeen, Scotland.
-He is a Senior Fellow of the Engstrom Institute, and is the former president of the Christian Stewardship Association and Palmer Theological Seminary.
+Scott holds a Ph.D. in Theology from the University of Aberdeen, Scotland.
+He is the president of Rodin Consulting, Inc., and is the former president of the Christian Stewardship Association and Palmer Theological Seminary.
 He is the author of seven books including, Stewards in the Kingdom, The Seven Deadly Sins of Christian Fundraising, and The Steward Leader.

 Gary G. Hoag